-Irish conductor and pianist James Sherlock has quickly established a name for himself on the podium.
-In the upcoming 25/26 season, he debuts with Danish National Opera (Traviata) and Norwegian National Opera (Lucretia), the Orchestre national du Capitole de Toulouse and the Aarhus Symphony, alongside returns to the Latvian National Symphony, Odense Symphony, Danish Philharmonic, Athelas Sinfonietta and the Danish Chamber Orchestra.
+Irish/British conductor and pianist James Sherlock has quickly established a name for himself on the podium.
+In the current 25/26 season, he debuts with Danish National Opera (Traviata) and Norwegian National Opera (Lucretia), the Orchestre national du Capitole de Toulouse, the Kymi Sinfonietta and the Aarhus Symphony, alongside returns to the Latvian National Symphony, Odense Symphony, Danish Philharmonic, Athelas Sinfonietta, Seinäjoki City Orchestra and the Danish Chamber Orchestra.
+He also presents Wagner’s Die Walküre in a Viking Longhouse!

 For a decade before picking up a baton, James performed widely as a pianist.
 He continues now to play/conduct from the piano, such as Mozart and Beethoven concerti from the piano with orchestras including the English Chamber Orchestra, and recently Brahms’ 2nd piano concerto under the baton of Tarmo Peltokoski.